openmessaging/openmessaging.github.io/docs/benchmarks/kafka.md

   --drivers driver-kafka/kafka.yaml \
   workloads/1-topic-16-partitions-1kb.yaml
 ```

+> Although benchmarks are run *from* a specific client host, the benchmarks are run in distributed mode, across multiple client hosts.

 There are multiple Kafka "modes" for which you can run benchmarks.
 Each mode has its own YAML configuration file in the `driver-kafka` folder.